podofo/podofo/README.md

 ### Build with vcpkg

 Follow the vcpkg [quickstart](https://vcpkg.io/en/getting-started.html) guide to setup the package manager repository first.
-In Windows, it may be also useful to set the enviroment variable `VCPKG_DEFAULT_TRIPLET` to `x64-windows` to default installing 64 bit dependencies and define a `VCPKG_INSTALLATION_ROOT` variable with the location of the repository as created in the quickstart.
+In Windows, it may be also useful to set the environment variable `VCPKG_DEFAULT_TRIPLET` to `x64-windows` to default installing 64 bit dependencies and define a `VCPKG_INSTALLATION_ROOT` variable with the location of the repository as created in the quickstart.

 Then from source root run: